MicrosoftLearning/mslearn-postgresql/Instructions/Labs/14-perform-extractive-and-abstractive-summarization.md

     );
     ```

 2. Next, use the `COPY` command to populate the table with data from a CSV file.
-Execute the command below to load customer reviews into the `listings` table:
+Execute the command below to load rental properties into the `listings` table:

     ```sql
     \COPY listings FROM 'mslearn-postgresql/Allfiles/Labs/Shared/listings.csv' CSV HEADER